-Figure 5.6: Block diagram and directional reference for Freescale MMA8451Q accelerometer(from the data sheet).
+Figure 5.6: Block diagram of the NXP MMA8451Q accelerometer chip.

 Observe that the part is actually noticeably more complex than our Arduino processor.
-It has a built-in processor of its own (that performs the "embedded DSP functions" on the block diagram), in addition to three transducers (oriented along each axis), analog-to-digital conversion, and various support functions.
+It has a built-in processor of its own (that performs the various detection function on the block diagram), in addition to three transducers (oriented along each axis), analog-to-digital conversion, and various support functions.

-The A/D converter that is built in to the accelerometer is 14 bits, so the values range from 0 to 8191 (0 to $2^{14} - 1$ ).
-In addition, the processor that is built in to the accelerometer will perform the scale conversions, returning acceleration in m/s.
-In either case, we access the information from the accelerometer using libraries provided by the manufacturer.
+The A/D converter that is built in to the accelerometer is 14 bits, so the values range from 0 to 8191 (0 to $2^{14} - 1$).
+In addition, the processor that is built in to the accelerometer will perform the scale conversions, returning acceleration in m/s2.
+In either case, we access the information from the accelerometer using I2C-bus interface libraries provided by the manufacturer.